-James Cameron Honors ‘Avengers: Endgame’ For ‘Sinking His Titanic’
+James Cameron Honors ‘Avengers: Endgame’ For Sinking My ‘Titanic’

 But it appears that Cameron is incorrect in his projected gross take of what the movies actually made in comparison to one another.

 Indie World revealed in an investigative story that the figures could quite frankly be off.
-The site claims that because Titanic was released in 1997 when the average ticket price was averaged at around $4.59, that would mean that the film had to sell a lot more tickets to gross its accumulated total.
+The site claims that because Titanic was released in 1997 when the average ticket price was around $4.59, that would mean that the film had to sell a lot more tickets to gross its accumulated total.

-Titanic is a film about the ill-fated passenger ship that housed some of the most dynamic and important public and professional figures of its time, including American millionaire John Jacob Astor IV, industrialist Benjamin Guggenheim, painter and sculptor Francis Davis Millet, Macy’s owner Isidor Straus and wife Ida, The Unsinkable Margaret “Molly” Brown, brewery heir Harry Molson, silent film actress Dorothy Gibson and her mother Pauline, and Martin Rothschild with his wife, Elizabeth, to name a few of those that perished that fateful night.
+Titanic is a film about the ill-fated passenger ship that housed some of the most dynamic and important public and professional figures of its time, including American millionaire John Jacob Astor IV, industrialist Benjamin Guggenheim, painter and sculptor Francis Davis Millet, Macy’s owner Isidor Straus and wife Ida, The Unsinkable Margaret “Molly” Brown, brewery heir Harry Molson, silent film actress Dorothy Gibson and her mother Pauline, and Martin Rothschild with his wife Elizabeth, to name a few of those that perished that fateful night.

-The Titanic would eventually collide with an iceberg and sink due both to the speed of the ship and the vessel’s five of her sixteen watertight compartments flooding.
-The luxury liner would have been able to stay afloat if only four had been breached.
+The Titanic collided with an iceberg and sank due both to the speed of the ship and the vessel’s five of her 16 watertight compartments flooding.
+The luxury liner would likely have been able to stay afloat if only four had been breached.

 There was also a loss of life due to the fact that the ship did not have enough lifeboats and many of those that were launched were only half full.
 The total amount of passengers on the ship when it sailed was 2,224.
 More than 1,500 perished due to either by drowning or hypothermia due to the temperature of the water in the North Atlantic where the accident occurred.